U.S. flag

 Learn More

-Webinar: Improving Maternal Health: Lessons Learned from States Addressing Congenital Syphilis (Wednesday, September 18, 2024, 2 p.m.
-ET).
-To register for this webinar, click here.
+Webinar: Improving Maternal Health: Lessons Learned from States Addressing Congenital Syphilis (video, transcript, slides) September 18, 2024

-State Medicaid and CHIP agencies have begun to take notice and action.
-The Centers for Medicare & Medicaid Services (CMS) is hosting a webinar that will provide a brief overview of congenital syphilis in newborns covered by Medicaid and CHIP.
-The webinar will include presentations from several states on addressing congenital syphilis in their Medicaid and CHIP programs, the barriers they encountered, and how they overcame challenges to achieve measurable improvement.
+The Centers for Medicare & Medicaid Services (CMS) hosted a webinar that provided an overview of congenital syphilis in newborns covered by Medicaid and CHIP, in addition to presentations from several states on addressing congenital syphilis in their Medicaid and CHIP programs, the barriers they encountered, and how they overcame challenges to achieve measurable improvement.

 Addressing Congenital Syphilis: QI Resources